razzius/fish-functions/README.md

-Config and functions for the [Fish Shell](https://fishshell.org), making common tasks more convenient.
+Functions for the [Fish Shell](https://fishshell.org), making common tasks more convenient.

 ## Installation